Polycystic Ovary Syndrome (PCOS)

 What is Polycystic Ovary Syndrome (PCOS)?

 PCOS is a common disorder causing changes in hormone levels and may cause many different symptoms including irregular periods, excess body hair, acne, male pattern hair thinning, and/or obesity.
 Male hormone (androgens) levels are elevated and the ovaries don’t ovulate monthly causing irregular menstrual periods.
 The first reports of PCOS involved women with multiple ovarian cysts (therefore the name) although we now know that ovarian cysts are not present in most women with PCOS.
+Although PCOS has a diverse range of causes, it is not entirely understood.
+There is now strong evidence it is largely a genetic disease.

 The symptoms may include: